A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

-Consistent with our hypothesis, the first two factors capture the sharing of DE effects among subsets of cytokines (1) and (2) respectively (Figure \ref{fig:patterns_of_sharing}B).
-A third factor captures a potential additional pattern of sharing not obvious from examination of the covariance matrix.

-Figure \ref{fig:LFC_comparison} shows LFC estimates for the top driving genes for each of the two primary factors.
-For comparison we show the estimated LFC relative to the median from a simple maximum likelihood analysis (by fitting NB-GLM to the UMI counts $\bm{Y}$ for each gene using ``glm.nb'' function in R \citep{venables2013modern}) as well the posterior means from Poisson mash.
+To highlight the value of having Poisson mash learn these patterns and then use these patterns to inform the estimation of DE effects, we compared the Poisson mash posterior mean LFC estimates to the maximum likelihood LFC estimates from a negative binomial (NB) GLM fit to the UMI counts, separately for each gene (Figure \ref{fig:LFC_comparison}; we used the {\tt glm.nb} function from the MASS R package).
 Reassuringly, the main patterns of shared DE effects are visually apparent in the maximum likelihood estimates, suggesting that our procedure is correctly identifying patterns that are present in the raw data.
-However, the maximum likelihood estimates can be noisy, especially for gene-condition pairs with small counts, and the stabilizing effect of the EB shrinkage estimation from Poisson mash is also visually apparent in the figure: the shrinkage estimation tends to ``denoise" the LFC estimates by shrinking the smaller effects towards zero, and more generally making the estimates more concordant with the main patterns identified in the prior.
-Note that the effect size estimates for the stronger effects are generally similar to the maximum likelihood estimates, illustrating that Poisson mash can regularize effect sizes adaptively and avoid over-shrinkage of true large effects.
+However, the maximum likelihood estimates can be noisy, especially for gene-condition pairs with small counts, and the stabilizing effect of the EB shrinkage estimation from Poisson mash is also visually apparent: the shrinkage estimation tends to ``denoise'' the LFC estimates by shrinking the smaller effects towards zero, and more generally making the estimates more concordant with the main patterns identified in the prior.
+Note that the effect estimates for the stronger effects are generally similar to the maximum likelihood estimates, illustrating that Poisson mash can regularize effect sizes adaptively and avoid over-shrinkage of true large effects.

-For comparison we also applied mash to these data.
-As in the simulations, we applied mash to estimates obtained by first applying limma to the log-transformed UMI counts $\tilde{\bm{Y}}$.
-While mash identified qualitatively similar patterns of sharing to Poisson mash, the resulting estimated LFCs for the strongest effects tend to be consistently smaller than the MLEs from fitting NB-GLM (not shown), particularly for genes with low expression levels, suggestive of under-estimation, and consistent with the simulation results in Sec.~\ref{sec:simulations}.
-Overall these results illustrate the improved estimation of effect size by Poisson mash over simpler analysis strategies, which either fail to combine information among cytokines to stabilize estimation (maximum likelihood estimates), or suffer from bias induced by the data-transformation procedure (mash).
+For comparison, we also applied mash to these same data.
+(Specifically, we applied mash to the LFC statistics returned by running limma on the log-transformed UMI counts, as we did in the simulations.)
+Consistent with the results of the simulations, mash consistently produced posterior mean LFC estimates that were much smaller in magnitude than Poisson mash (results not shown).